sw1562776/milky-addon/README.md

 # Milky Mod
 Meteor Addon For minecraft 1.21.4

-⚠️ This mod may include copy-pasted code from Meteor, Hybridious, Jeff Mod, Trouser Streak, Zenith Proxy and others.
+This mod may include copy-pasted code from Meteor, Hybridious, Jeff Mod, Trouser Streak, Zenith Proxy and others.

+I would like to extend special thanks to xiaohe66 for sharing the early-stage code of a module similar to PitStop.

-### Original Modules
+### MilkyMod Modules

+- AirLanding
+ - Biome-aware landing: free-fall, re-equip elytra, perform a landing burn, then air-place a platform.
 - AutoGolem
   - Do you want to build a snowman? ♪♪ Maybe an iron one... or even a dark one.
 - AutoInvertedY